GenericMappingTools/gmt/doc/rst/source/cookbook/postscript_fonts.rst

 directory where the font files can be found and invoke :doc:`/psconvert` in the usual way.
-Likewise you can specify Ghostscript's ``-sFONTPATH`` option on the command line with ``C -sFONTPATH=/path/to/fontdir``.
+Likewise you can specify Ghostscript's ``-sFONTPATH`` option on the command line with ``-C-sFONTPATH=/path/to/fontdir``.
 Ghostscript, which is invoked by :doc:`/psconvert`, does not depend on file names.
-It will automatically find the relevant font files by their PostScript names and embed and subset them in PDF-files.
+It will automatically find the relevant font files by their PostScript names and embed and subset them in PDF files.
 This is quite convenient as the document can be displayed and printed even on other computers when the font is not available locally.
 There is no need to convert your fonts as Ghostscript can handle all Type 1, TrueType and OpenType fonts.
 Note also, that you do not need